ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * The message payload SHOULD NOT include the "scope" parameter, unless its value cannot contribute to expose the identity of RS.

-AS Request Creation Hints can also be requested and retrieved through a new EAD item EAD_REQUEST_CREATION_HINTS defined in this section.
+AS Request Creation Hints can also be requested and retrieved by means of the EAD item Request Creation Hints defined in this section.

 The CDDL grammar for the EAD item is shown in {{fig-ead-rch}} and its ead_label is registered in {{iana-edhoc-ead}}.
 An example of its usage is provided in {{example-non-sequential-workflow}}.